Cozmopolit/MIDIFlux/src/MIDIFlux.GUI/README.md

 - Better IntelliSense support and compile-time type checking
 - Standardized logging patterns across the entire codebase

-This approach ensures that your component will use the main application's logging infrastructure when available, with a fallback to console logging when running standalone.

 ### Benefits

 - Centralized log management through the `LoggingHelper` class